|Limits on the source database

 be written to the destination database and error messages are returned.
 We recommend

-that you estimate the required disk space based on the objects that you want to synchronize.
+that you estimate the required disk space based on the objects to be synchronized.

-You must ensure that the destination cluster has sufficient storage space.
+You must make sure that the destination cluster has sufficient storage space.

 - Before you synchronize data, evaluate the impact of data synchronization on the performance